 The Evergreen Story

-Evergreen’s story began as a tragedy.
-Alexander James and his wife Harriet Hawthorn (of Hawthorne St. and Hawthorn School), after losing 8 children to disease, moved to the “country” to escape the unsanitary conditions of the downtown areas.
-Evergreen was constructed in 1867 as this escape.
-With their remaining 3 children, the couple began a new life where Alexander James became a Provincial Court Judge, the Schoolmaster of Dartmouth, the head of the Regatta Committee and the head of the Mechanics Institute (similar to a community college).
+Evergreen’s story arose from a tragedy.
+Lawyer Alexander James and his wife Harriet Hawthorn, after losing 8 children to disease, moved to the “country” to escape the unsanitary conditions of the downtown areas.
+James commissioned famed local architect Henry Elliot to design the new home, and Evergreen was completed in 1867.
+With their remaining three children, the couple began a new life where Alexander James became a Provincial Court Judge, the Schoolmaster of Dartmouth, the head of the Regatta Committee and the head of the Mechanics Institute (an early form of a trades school).
 Evergreen also was host to many a visit from the famous Joseph Howe as the Judge and Howe were known friends.

-Evergreen House was also the home to nationally acclaimed Nova Scotian folklorist, Dr. Helen Creighton.
+Evergreen House was later home to nationally acclaimed Nova Scotian folklorist, Dr. Helen Creighton.
 In 1928, Helen began collecting the folklore of the Maritime provinces and would enjoy a career that brought her international recognition and earned her the title, “Canada’s First Lady of Folklore”.
-With Evergreen as her base of operations and home office, Helen collected songs like “Farewell to Nova Scotia”, stories, beliefs, superstitions, cures, folk ways and history and published this wealth of material in numerous books.
+With Evergreen as her base of operations and home office, Helen collected songs like “Farewell to Nova Scotia”, along with stories, beliefs, superstitions, cures, folk ways and history.
+She published this wealth of knowledge in numerous books.
 In an age when many rural homes lacked electricity, Helen also invited local singers to Evergreen to record their songs.

-In 1978, the City of Dartmouth purchased Evergreen from Helen Creighton with the support of the Nova Scotia Museum.
-The house is currently interpreted in this Victorian style and is an impressive example of a mid-Victorian gentleman’s residence, is furnished with period antiques from the Museum’s collection and commands a fine view of Halifax Harbour.
+In 1978, Helen Creighton sold Evergreen to the City of Dartmouth, who purchased it with the support of the Nova Scotia Museum.
+The house is currently interpreted in its original Victorian style and is an impressive example of a mid-Victorian gentleman’s residence.
+The house is furnished with period antiques from the Museum’s collection and commands a fine view of Halifax Harbour.

-Today, Evergreen is both a historic home open to the public as well as the headquarters of the Dartmouth Heritage Museum administration until a permanent home can be located.
+Today, Evergreen is both a historic home open to the public as well as the headquarters of the Dartmouth Heritage Museum administration.